-- 5.4.
-Under subsections 90(7) and 90(8) of the Act, the ACCC must not grant authorisation unless it is satisfied in all the circumstances that the Proposed Conduct is likely to result in a benefit to the public and the benefit would outweigh the detriment to the public that would be likely to result from the Proposed Conduct. - 5.5.
-For the reasons outlined in this draft determination, the ACCC is satisfied, in all the circumstances, that the Proposed Conduct would be likely to result in a benefit to the public and the benefit to the public would outweigh the detriment to the public that would result or be likely to result from the Proposed Conduct, including any lessening of competition. - 5.6.
-Accordingly, the ACCC proposes to grant authorisation.
+- 5.3.
+Under subsections 90(7) and 90(8) of the Act, the ACCC must not grant authorisation unless it is satisfied in all the circumstances that the Proposed Conduct is likely to result in a benefit to the public and the benefit would outweigh the detriment to the public that would be likely to result from the Proposed Conduct. - 5.4.
+For the reasons outlined in this determination, the ACCC is satisfied, in all the circumstances, that the Proposed Conduct would be likely to result in a benefit to the public and the benefit to the public would outweigh the detriment to the public that would result or be likely to result from the Proposed Conduct, including any lessening of competition. - 5.5.
+Accordingly, the ACCC has decided to grant authorisation.

-Conduct which the ACCC proposes to authorise
+Conduct which the ACCC has decided to authorise

-- 5.7.
-The ACCC proposes to grant authorisation AA1000660 to enable the Applicants to engage in the Proposed Conduct described in paragraphs 1.8 to 1.11 and defined as the Proposed Conduct. - 5.8.
-The ACCC proposes to grant authorisation AA1000660 in relation to Division 1 of Part IV of the Act and section 45 of the Act for 11 years. - 5.9.
-This draft determination is made on 28 February 2024.
+- 5.6.
+The ACCC has decided to grant authorisation AA1000660 to enable the Applicants to engage in the Proposed Conduct described in paragraphs 1.8 to 1.11 and defined as the Proposed Conduct. - 5.7.
+The ACCC has decided to grant authorisation AA1000660 in relation to Division 1 of Part IV of the Act and section 45 of the Act for 11 years.